5 Inference for simple linear regression

 -0.005 -0.001 0 -0.001 0.006 0 0.002

-You may also notice that the center of the distribution is approximately 0, the null hypothesized value.
-The standard error of this distribution 0.002 is an estimate of the standard error of β^1, the sample-to-sample variability in the estimates of β^1 when taking random samples of size 97, the same size as the original data.
+Note that the distribution visualized in and summarized in is approximately unimodal, symmetric, and looks similar to the normal distribution.
+As the number of iterations (permutation samples) increases, the simulated null distribution will be closer and closer to a normal distribution.
+Additionally, the center of the distribution is approximately 0, the null hypothesized value.
+The standard deviation of this distribution 0.002 is an estimate of the standard error of β^1, the sample-to-sample variability in the estimates of β^1 when taking random samples of size 97, the same size as the original data.

 How does the estimated variability in the simulated null distribution in compare to the variability in the bootstrapped distribution in ?
 Is this what you expected?
 Why or why not?